brasky/FITS-CTFs/readme.md

 The `src` field has the variable `{{repo_path}}` because depending on the machine it's being deployed to (prod vs dev) the path might be `/home/rundeck/FITS-CTF/` (for prod) or it might be `/home/rundeck/FITS-CTF-DEV/` (for dev).

 These variables are defined in `group_vars` and `vars` folders in the root of the project.

+## Troubleshooting Notes

+* The VMWare instance at 192.168.1.16 is NOT accessible while on the FITS-lab wifi.
+To connect to it, use the normal FITS wifi